Restart and Upgrade a Podman deployment

 General instructions for non-MariaDB/MySQL ACL systems backup apply directly to Deephaven Podman deployments as well.

-Some sections of the pod filesystem which may not be persisted outside of the pod:
+The system may not persist some sections of the pod filesystem outside of the pod:

 An example of a podman cp command to export direct user table data from a pod:

-Any other paths in the pod that have not been mapped to additional volumes, or maybe cannot be (for instance, /etc/sysconfig/illumon.d/resources), can also be exported/backed up using podman cp commands.
+You can also export or back up any other paths in the pod that you have not mapped to additional volumes, or that cannot be mapped (for instance, /etc/sysconfig/illumon.d/resources), using podman cp commands.

 Import

-Configuration, data, and content can be imported from exports taken from other Deephaven systems.
-In general, exports from the same major version can be imported.
-If the export was taken from a different major version, please check with Deephaven support for specifics.
-Vermilion exports can be imported to Vermilion+ and Grizzly, and Vermilion+ exports can be imported to Grizzly.
+You can import configuration, data, and content from exports taken from other Deephaven systems.
+In general, you can import exports from the same major version.
+If you took the export from a different major version, please check with Deephaven support for specifics.
+You can import Vermilion exports to Vermilion+ and Grizzly, Vermilion+ exports to Grizzly and Grizzly+, and Grizzly exports to Grizzly+.

 Important